vuejs/v2.vuejs.org/source/guide/reactivity.md

 ```

 Now, every time you access `vm.example`, the timestamp will be up-to-date. **However, note this only affects programmatic access inside JavaScript; data-bindings are still dependency-driven.** When you bind to a computed property in the template as `{% raw %}{{example}}{% endraw %}`, the DOM will only be updated when a reactive dependency has changed.

-We've covered almost everything about Vue.js itself!
-Next, let's learn about how to extend Vue with your own [Custom Directives](custom-directive.html).